Your How-To Guide for Cooking Natural Angus Steak

 Once you’ve chosen the cut you’d like to prepare, look for USDA Prime or Choice Natural Angus beef at your local grocery store or butcher shop.
 Featuring high amounts of marbling—intramuscular flecks of fat that make the meat more tender—USDA Prime and Choice beef cuts are flavorful, ideal choices for your next steak dinner.
 And, choosing Natural beef with verifiable Angus genetics means you can expect a tender, nutritious option that you can feel good about eating.

-Natural Angus Steak Preparation
+How to Prepare Natural Angus Steak

 With some simple tips and tricks, you can easily prepare a steak in under 20 minutes, as you don’t need special seasonings or marinades to bring out the full flavor of your steak.
 In fact, the best way to experience the full, beefy flavors is to just add salt and pepper.
 Then, you can simply sear the steak in a stovetop skillet and pop it in the oven at 375° until it reaches the desired doneness.
 This works well for Ribeye Steaks, but you can use this method for others, too.